Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Available Coupons

-Rounding out the notable features is the M4 stock adapter and SBA3 brace.
+Rounding out the notable features are the M4 stock adapter and SBA3 brace.
 This provides easy stabilization on this hefty pistol.
-PSA throws on a Magpul AK grip and ships it with an AK P-Mag for good measure.
+PSA throws on a Magpul AK grip and ships it with a 30-round Magpul PMAG (where legal) for good measure.

 The AK-P MOE gives shooters an awesome weapon for home defense or plinking.
 It’s a modern option for those looking for the AK pistol experience without the 1947 features.